meilisearch/documentation/reference/api/search.md

 ### Sort

 **Parameter**: `sort`
-**Expected value**: a list of attributes written as an array or as a comma-separated string **Default value**: `null`
+**Expected value**: A list of attributes written as an array or as a comma-separated string **Default value**: `null`

 Sorts search results at query time according to the specified attributes and indicated order.